Cape Toi 都井岬

 The Cape Toi Lighthouse is an impressive landmark.
 Not only does it act as a warning beacon for ocean vessels, but it also offers you quite remarkable views along the vast, rocky coastline and deep into the open sea.

-Learn about Cape Toi's history at the visitor center
+Learn about Cape Toi's history at the Cape Toi Tourist Exchange Center Pakalapaka

 Miyazaki has a significant place in the history of Japan.
 It used to be a samurai stronghold, and legend has it that the horses of Cape Toi were left abandoned by their samurai masters some 300 years ago.
-You can learn more about this story at the Cape Toi Visitor Center.
+You can learn more about this story at the Cape Toi Tourist Exchange Center Pakalapaka.

 See a mountain shrine engulfed by jungle trees